Admissions & Records FAQ

 To register for classes, you must first submit an application and be accepeted to Leeward CC.
 When you're accepted for admission, you'll receive information on how to register for classes.
 Registration is done via the internet.
 Your registration is not complete until you have paid for all applicable tuition and fees.

-To apply for admission to the College, you must submit a completed System Application Form to the Admissions and Records Office.
+To apply for admission to the College, you must apply online at: http://apply.hawaii.edu.
 See details on How to Apply.

 To qualify for admission to the College, you must be 18 years of age by the first day of instruction, a high school graduate or have received a General Education Diploma (GED).